hetalang/heta-specifications/index.md

 Currently the draft version **v0.1.0** is published on Github-pages <https://hetalang.github.io/>

 A series of tools supporting Heta language has been developed:
-- Syntax highlighting VSCode: heta-highlight-vscode (published on GitHub)
+- Syntax highlighting VSCode: [heta-highlight-vscode](https://github.com/insysbio/heta-highlight-vscode) (published on GitHub )
-- Syntax highlighting Atom editor: heta-highlight-atom (published on GitHub)
+- Syntax highlighting Atom editor: [heta-highlight-atom](https://github.com/insysbio/heta-highlight-atom) (published on GitHub)
-- JavaScript framework with Heta support has been developed and tested: qs3p-js (0.3.0)
+- JavaScript framework with Heta support has been developed and tested: qs3p-js v0.3.0 (will be published soon)

 The examples of Heta-based QSP platforms with CI/CD capabilitiew are shared on gitlab:
 - <https://github.com/insysbio/heta-case-mini>